Yimikami/Janna/README.md

 ## Features
 - **Rank Command**: Fetches and displays the ranked information of a League of Legends summoner.
 - **Dynamic Region Handling**: Automatically maps region inputs to Riot API endpoints for various League of Legends regions.
+- **Live Game Support**: Fetches and displays the current game information of a summoner if they are in a live game.
 - **Embed Display**: Utilizes Discord embeds to present summoner's rank information in an attractive format.

 ## Installation